 The undergraduate major is a 30-credit program and the certificate is a 15-credit program.
 The interdisciplinary nature of gender and women's studies lends itself to working well with and complementing many other programs and plans across campus.

-Faculty Affiliates: See the GWS Faculty Affiliates for more information about instructors on campus who are engaged in feminist-inspired teaching and research.
+Faculty Affiliates: See the GEN&WS Faculty Affiliates for more information about instructors on campus who are engaged in feminist-inspired teaching and research.

 Lecturers and TEACHING ASSISTANTS